3 Best Water Bottles that Fit in Cup Holders

 So, whenever I know I’ll need to fit my bottle in a cup holder, I turn to slimmer and less obvious options, specifically those with less than 25 oz. capacity.

-In this guide, I’ve gathered four of the best water bottles that fit in cup holders, without sacrificing quality or functionality.
+In this guide, I’ve gathered three of the best water bottles that fit in cup holders, without sacrificing quality or functionality.
 These bottles are sure to become your new favorite travel companions.

 What Are the Best Water Bottles that Fit in Cup Holders?